solbody-protocol/solbody-protocol/docs/wallets.md

 All you really need is a private key.
 From that, you can derive the Ethereum address.
 An Ethereum "account" is a combination of private key and Eth address.

 A "wallet" is a thing that stores private keys (and maybe signs transactions).
 This includes Metamask (browser plugin), Trezor (hardware wallet), and more.
-[Ocean docs on wallets](https://docs.oceanprotocol.com/tutorials/wallets/) has more information.
+[Solbody docs on wallets](https://docs.solbodyprotocol.com/tutorials/wallets/) has more information.

 Here we describe: